 Gonzaga University School of Law founded the Institute for Law Teaching and Learning in 1991, and Gonzaga professor Gerry Hess served as the Institute's director from 1991 through 2005.
-The Institute is currently sponsored by the Washburn University School of Law and the University of Arkansas at Little Rock William H. Bowen School of Law.
+The Institute is currently sponsored by the Washburn University School of Law, the University of Arkansas at Little Rock William H. Bowen School of Law, and the University of the Pacific McGeorge School of Law.
 The members of the Institute's current leadership team are:

 Before transitioning to a teaching career, Professor Grant was senior court counsel for the Palau Supreme Court, which serves the small island nation located in the Pacific Ocean.
 She also clerked for the United States Court of Appeals for the Seventh Circuit, the United States District Court for the Central District of Illinois, and the United States District Court for the District of Kansas.

 Prior to joining the law school, she clerked and then served as staff attorney for several Utah trial court judges.
 Professor Gustafson is a graduate of the J. Reuben Clark School of Law, Brigham Young University, where she was the Executive Editor of the Brigham Young University Law Review and elected to the Order of the Coif.

 Professor Gustafson can be contacted at firstname.lastname@example.org.